 While a portable air conditioner doesn’t stick out of a window like a window unit does, it does still require a window for operation.

 The good news, though, is that it doesn’t take up the entire window.
 Portable air conditioners come with a window kit that usually features one or two ventilation hoses that attach to a panel that is placed in the window.
+Warm air enters the unit through an intake, is chilled by the compressor, and is returned to the room, while the heat is vented outside through the hose and window kit.

 The kit is easy to install and usually doesn’t require any specialized tools.